-3. What is the project timeline?
+5. What is the project timeline?
+Will the combination for the environmental work impact the timeline?

-The Spicewood Springs Road project will include an environmental phase lasting approximately 1-2 years.
-During the environmental phase, TxDOT will: identify the purpose and need, perform environmental analysis of the concept, review draft documentation and hold a public hearing if needed, finalize documentation and come to an environmental decision.
-The project will then enter the final design phase, typically lasting one year, and then will proceed to construction.
-Construction is projected to take 2-3 years.
+The Lakewood Drive/Spicewood Springs Road project will include an environmental and design phase lasting approximately 2-4 years.
+During the environmental phase, TxDOT will: identify the purpose and need, perform environmental analysis of alternatives, review draft documentation, finalize documentation and come to an environmental decision.
+Environmental work for the project is expected to conclude in early 2021.
+The project will then enter the utility relocation phase, typically lasting one year, and then will proceed to construction.
+The construction process may be phased, and is projected to take 2-3 years.
+Combining the environmental work for the two projects streamlines the process.